paulhugel/mcp-dataverse/README.md

 Type in the chat of Agent:
 ```
-Connect to MCP server running on http://127.0.0.1:8000 and explore all tools.
+Connect to MCP server running on http://127.0.0.1:8000 and explore all tools with curl command.

 Explore dataset doi:10.7910/DVN/6TFFPG
 ```